filecoin-project/venus/README.md

 ### Install Dependencies

 go-filecoin's dependencies are managed by [gx][2]; this project is not "go gettable."
-To install gx and other build and test dependencies, run:
+To install gx, gometalinter, and other build and test dependencies, run:

 ```sh